Neener54/WebApplicationAssignment/README.md

+#@Comment
+You might consider cleaning up the unused files in the app.
+Clean code bases are a great skill to have.

+The application is overall pretty good quality for an intern level application and I think you did well.
+---

 This project demonstrates the use of three public APIs, they are as follows:
 1. Youtube Public API
 2. Twitter Public API